sonyahack1/HackTheBox/HTB_Support_Windows/HTB_Support_Windows_10.08.2025.md

 > I see a set of programs for system administrators and technical support.
 But one of them is a custom implementation - `UserInfo.exe.zip`.

 ---
+> [!IMPORTANT]

-`Note`: Honestly, this archive `UserInfo.exe.zip` caught my eye as soon as I looked through the contents of the network share because I knew for sure even without searching in Google that such a utility simply does not exist in official sources.
+Honestly, this archive `UserInfo.exe.zip` caught my eye as soon as I looked through the contents of the network share because I knew for sure even without searching in Google that such a utility simply does not exist in official sources.

 ---